 To make the most of your break and to avoid any disappointment, you have to plan, plan, and maybe plan a bit more!
 Hopefully, the tips below will help your trip run smoothly.

 Masks or a face covering will be required to be worn in all shops and public indoor spaces as well as public transport and taxis.
-You may be asked to wear a mask when not seated indoors in cafes, restaurants and pubs.
+You must wear a mask when not seated indoors in cafes, restaurants and pubs.

 Attractions & places to eat.